formkit/docs-content/_install/config-nuxt.md

 ## Configuration

-To configure FormKit, create a `formkit.config.js` in the root of your Nuxt project.
-The Nuxt module automatically uses the `formkit.config.js` at the root of your project to extend FormKit's functionality.
+To configure FormKit, create a `formkit.config.ts` in the root of your Nuxt project.
+The Nuxt module automatically uses the `formkit.config.ts` at the root of your project to extend FormKit's functionality.
 Your config file should export a [configuration object](/essentials/configuration#what-is-defaultconfig).

-### formkit.config.js
+### formkit.config.ts
 ```js
 import { fr } from '@formkit/i18n'